leanswift/leanswift.github.io/supplierportal/src/pages/20.1.0/usermanual-supplierportal-user.md

 ### Confirm PO Line

-To Confirm a PO line select a single PO line or multiple lines and click on the Confirm button.Conf qty, Conf Price and Conf Date can be modified.
-By default, when a PO line is confirmed with changes, approval request is sent to ION and waiting symbol is shown as below:
+To Confirm a PO line select a single PO line or multiple lines and click on the Confirm button.
+Conf qty, Conf Price and Conf Date can be modified.
+By default, when a PO line is confirmed with changes, approval request is sent to ION and waiting symbol is shown as below

 <kbd><img alt="My Accounts" src="../../images/usermanual/confirm-with-changes.png" width="500"></kbd>